Margaret Storey (children's writer)

-Margaret Storey (born 27 June 1926) is an author of books for children and young adults published by Faber.
+Elizabeth Margaret Storey (27 June 1926 – 28 September 2022) was a British author of books for children and young adults published by Faber.

+Biography

+Elizabeth Margaret Storey was born on 26 June 1926.
 She attended Girton College in Cambridge in 1948 to gain a BA Honours degree in English, and thereafter worked as an English teacher.

 Neil Gaiman has cited her as an influence: "Margaret Storey is more or less out of print these days, alas.
 I loved her when I was about seven or eight, and am looking forward to finding out how much of her stuff has wound up in mine."